Voter Outreach Coordinator

 Temporary exempt, full-time appointment is not to exceed six (6) months or 1040 hours.
 Exempt employees are considered “at will” and serve at the discretion of the appointing officer.

-The position has an estimated start date of February 20 and estimated end date of June 22.
-Successful employees may be offered the opportunity to return to a temporary exempt position in support of the November 2018 election.
+The position has an estimated start date of July 23 and estimated end date of November 23.
+Successful employees may be offered the opportunity to return to temporary exempt positions in support of future elections.

 Hours will vary from 30 to 40 hours per week.
 Work hours are generally 8 a.m. to 5 p.m., Monday through Friday, with evening and weekend hours required.
 The position requires long periods of standing at events, occasional lifting and moving of up to 25 pounds of voting equipment, and ability to drive and take public transit in San Francisco.

 The ideal candidate must have a strong work ethic and a high level of integrity.
-This position requires someone with excellent public speaking skills and demonstrated abilities to learn new subject matter in a short period of time and to present information in a clear and engaging manner.
+This position requires someone with excellent public speaking skills and strong written skills in English and Chinese.
+The ideal candidate must have demonstrated abilities to learn new subject matter in a short period of time and to present information in a clear and engaging manner.

 The responsibilities of the position include but are not limited to providing election information, helping prospective voters with registration, answering election-related questions, and recruiting poll workers at various community events.